 Sleep deprivation in children causes them to be more susceptible to illness.
 When we sleep, the body takes the time to rebuild its defences against disease.
 Thus it is important for children to get the required amount of sleep as per their stage of growth.
 Ideally, a newborn baby should have 18 hours of sleep per day and by the time they become toddlers, the number of hours should reduce to between 12 and 13 hours.
 Pre-schoolers should get around 10-12 hours of sleep.

 Medical practitioners recommended breastfeeding your child for at least a year.
 This is because of the presence of turbo-charged immunity-enhancing antibiotics and white blood cells in breast milk.
-These nutrients help children fight ear infections, allergies, diarrhea, pneumonia, meningitis, urinary tract infections, and sudden infant death syndrome.
-Research has also supported the fact that breast milk helps enhancing your little one’s brain power and helps protecting against insulin-dependent diabetes, colitis, and certain forms of cancer at later stages.
+These nutrients help children fight ear infections, allergies, diarrhoea, pneumonia, meningitis, urinary tract infections, and sudden infant death syndrome.
+Research has also supported the fact that breast milk helps to enhance your little one’s brainpower and helps to protect against insulin-dependent diabetes, colitis, and certain forms of cancer at later stages.
 If breastfeeding for one year is not possible, it is ideal to breastfeed your child for the first three months so that there is a continuous supply of immunity-enhancing antibiotics.

-A healthy and happy body helps building immunity.
-Regular exercise increases the production of disease fighting cells.
+A healthy and happy body helps to build immunity.
+Regular exercise increases the production of disease-fighting cells.
 The earlier you introduce your child to exercise, the easier it will be for them to make it a lifelong habit!
 Exercise together as a family and have fun while at it!
 Encourage your child and family to go running, bike riding, hiking, swimming, or play ball games together!